carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

   - `from PIL import Image`
   - [PIL Image Module] documentation

-- TensorFlow images are often represented as tensors that have dimensions for batch size, height, width, and color channels.
+- TensorFlow images are often represented as tensors that have dimensions for batch size, height, width, and colour channels.
 This framework provide tools to load, preprocess, and work with image data seamlessly.
   - `from tensorflow import keras`
   - [image preprocessing] documentation
   - Note Keras image functions also use PIL